jamesbeith/jamesbeith.co.uk/content/til/2024-08-05/how-to-encode-unicode-characters-to-store-in-aws-s3-object-metadata.md

 '😵\u200d💫'
 ```

-Thanks to [Lawrence Hudson](https://github.com/quicklizard99) he pointed out that it was the REPL showing the [repr](https://docs.python.org/3/library/functions.html#repr) of the result rather than the Unicode string.
+Thanks to [Lawrence Hudson](https://github.com/quicklizard99) they pointed out that it was the REPL showing the [printable representation](https://docs.python.org/3/library/functions.html#repr) of the result rather than the Unicode string.
 Using `print()` on the result highlighted this.

 ```python
 >>> print("\\U0001f635\\u200d\\U0001f4ab".encode("ascii").decode("unicode-escape"))